-The ADN program teaches students to use critical thinking, clinical reasoning and the nursing process to deliver evidencebased, patient-centered care for diverse patients in common and emerging health care settings.
-Using Dorothea Orem's Theory of Self-Care, students, in collaboration with interdisciplinary team members, assist patients through self-care deficits and health deviations.
+The ADN program teaches students to use critical thinking, clinical reasoning and the nursing process to deliver evidence-based, patient-centered care for diverse patients in common and emerging health care settings.
+In collaboration with interdisciplinary team members, assist clients through self-care deficits and health deviations.
 Students will learn to use informatics to communicate, access, monitor and evaluate patient data.

 The nursing program is divided into eight 10-week quarters and is in a blended format with each course sharing a percentage of instruction online and a percentage of instruction face to face.
 Graduates of this program may pursue entry-level positions as Registered Nurses in a variety of health care settings.